Setapedites: Description

 Setapedites is roughly 6 mm long excluding the telson, with eleven body segments and a prosoma with six appendage pairs.
 The first appendage pairs are elongated chelicerae, with the other five being biramous appendages.
 The exopods of these appendages bear setae on their tips, hence the name Setapedites.
 The opisthosoma is divided into a pre-abdomen and an abdomen.
 Each pre-abdomen segment has both a pair of appendages and on the tergites, leaf-shaped tergopleurae, although somite 14 and all of the abdominal somites lack appendages.
 The first pre-abdominal somite has a large, flap-like exopod.
 The abdominal somites have fused tergites and sternites forming ring-shaped structures, alongside two pairs of spines derived from the tergopleurae.
 Under the 11th tergite, a small, symmetrical round structure is preserved, which may be an anal pouch.
 The telson as the end of the abdomen is roughly as long as the pre-abdomen, with a triangular shape.

-Taxonomy
+Classification

 Setapedites shares similarities with Offacolus like the elongated chelicerae and limb arrangement, however the number of segments is closer to that of Dibasterium.
 Unusually, it also shares some features with Habelia like the anal pouch and structure of the opisthosomal tergites.
-Phylogenic analysis shows that Setapedites is closely related to Bunaia.